-- (c) Reinspection fee.
+- (a) Original issue, new building or substantially rehabilitated buildings.
+There shall be no fee charged for an issuance of the fire certificate of occupancy for new buildings at the completion of their construction or following substantial rehabilitation if the city's building official issues a certificate of occupancy or certificate of code compliance. - (b) Fees.
+(SEE ATTACHMENT) - (c) Reinspection fee.
 The renewal fee established in subsections (a) and (b) above allows for one (1) inspection and one (1) reinspection for the renewal of the fire certificate of occupancy.
 A reinspection fee of fifty (50) percent of the renewal fee shall be levied for each additional reinspection required to demonstrate compliance with applicable safety codes. - (d) Referral (or complaint-based) reinspection fee.
 Whenever a written correction order is issued to the owner for a violation of this code and after a reasonable time for compliance has elapsed, a reinspection shall be made.
-If the violation has not been corrected at the time of the reinspection, a referral reinspection fee of seventy-four dollars (\$74.00) shall be collected for every subsequent reinspection until the violation is corrected.

-- (e) Provisional fire certificate of occupancy.
-A fee of one hundred five dollars (\$105.00) will be charged for each provisional certificate of occupancy.
-This is an annual fee until the building is granted a fire certificate of occupancy upon the successful completion of fire certificate of occupancy inspection per this chapter. - (f) No entry fee.
-The fire code official shall give notice of all inspections to the owner.
-If any reason exists that the inspection cannot be conducted at the identified time, the owner, shall make personal contact with the fire code official in an acceptable manner, no later than 8:00 a.m. on the date of the scheduled inspection.
-If the fire code official does not receive such notice and is unable to conduct the inspection because the owner fails to cooperate, the owner shall be assessed a seventy-four dollar (\$74.00) no-entry fee. - (g) Exceptions.
+If the violation has not been corrected at the time of the reinspection, a referral reinspection fee of sixty dollars (\$60.00) shall be collected for every subsequent reinspection until the violation is corrected. - (e) Partial fire certificate of occupancy fee.
+A fee of one hundred thirty-eight dollars (\$138.00) will be charged for each partial certificate of occupancy requested.
+The issuance of a partial fire certificate of occupancy is at the discretion of the building official and fire marshal and the portion of the building covered by the certificate must be legally completed and ready to occupy along with all other life and safety requirements. - (f) (e) Provisional fire certificate of occupancy.
+A fee of fifty dollars (\$50.00) will be charged for each provisional certificate of occupancy.
+This is an annual fee until the building is granted a fire certificate of occupancy upon the successful completion of fire certificate of occupancy inspection per this chapter. - (g) (f) No entry fee.
+The fire marshal fire code official shall give notice of all inspections to the building owner.
+If any reason exists that the inspection cannot be conducted at the identified time, the building owner, shall make personal contact with the fire marshal fire code official in an acceptable manner writing, no later that 8:00 a.m. on the date of the scheduled inspection.
+If the fire marshal fire code official does not receive such notice and is unable to conduct the inspection because the owner fails to cooperate with the inspector, the owner shall be assessed a sixty dollars (\$60.00) no-entry fee. - (h) (g) Exceptions.
 The fees for the fire certificate of occupancy and inspection are provided in chapter 33 of this code shall be required on buildings owned and occupied by any governmental agency, including county and state governmental agencies.
 The city, and any other agencies specifically exempted from such fees under state law, shall be exempt from payment of such fees.